Islands where Kenyans do not feel the pain of high cost of living

 A few minutes ago, the vessel was sailing from Lolui Island in Uganda that is barely 400 metres from Mageta.

-Inside the boat are all manner of items, mostly foodstuff, smuggled from Uganda.
+In the boat is all manner of items, mostly foodstuffs, smuggled from Uganda.
 Bananas, cooking oil, sugar, vegetables and crates of alcohol fill the boat.

 READ MORE